 - Leadership: Demonstrate leadership behaviors.

 - Tailoring: Tailor based on context.

 - Quality: Build quality into processes and deliverables

 - Risk: Optimize risk responses.

 - Adaptability & Resilience: Embrace adaptability and resiliency.

-- Change Management: Enable change to achieve the envisioned future state.
+- Change: Enable change to achieve the envisioned future state.